Gerald Boyd (British Army officer) explained

 Distinguished Conduct Medal

-Major-General Sir Gerald Farrell Boyd (19 November 1877 – 12 April 1930) was a senior British Army officer who went on to be Military Secretary.
+Major-General Sir Gerald Farrell Boyd, (19 November 1877 – 12 April 1930) was a senior British Army officer who served as Military Secretary from 1927 to 1930.

 Military career

 Educated at St Paul's School,[1] Boyd enlisted into the Devonshire Regiment in 1895.
-He fought in the Second Boer War 1899-1901, and took part in the Relief of Ladysmith, including the actions at Colenso; and in the operations in Orange River Colony, including the action at Wittebergen.
-During the war, he was commissioned into the 2nd battalion East Yorkshire Regiment in May 1900,[2] and promoted to lieutenant in that regiment on 26 April 1902.
+He fought in the Second Boer War of 1899–1902, and took part in the Relief of Ladysmith, including the actions at Colenso; and in the operations in Orange River Colony, including the action at Wittebergen.
+During the war, he was commissioned into the 2nd Battalion, East Yorkshire Regiment in May 1900,[2] and promoted to lieutenant in that regiment on 26 April 1902.
 He was mentioned in despatches three times (including 25 April 1902), received the Queen's South Africa Medal, and was appointed a Companion of the Distinguished Service Order (DSO) for his war service.
 The battalion stayed in South Africa throughout the war, and he returned home on the SS Orotava in December 1902, when they were stationed at Aldershot.[3]
 He went on to be Brigade Major for 11th Infantry Brigade in 1912.[2]

 Family